k0nze/ultrazed_acp_example/README.md

 ```

 ## Linux
-In order to use the AXI ACP under linux you should take a look at this tutorial: [Boot Linux on UltraZed-EG](https://github.com/k0nze/ultrazed_boot_linux).
-Instead of creating a new Vivado project use the Vivado project provided in this tutorial.
+In order to use the AXI ACP under Linux you should take a look at this tutorial: [Boot Linux on UltraZed-EG](https://github.com/k0nze/ultrazed_boot_linux) and instead of creating a new Vivado project use the Vivado project created in this tutorial.
 You can skip the steps where a Petalinux application is created.
 Follow the steps to setup an Ubuntu Linux system with the bitstream created in **this** tutorial in which you are able install software via `apt`.
 Boot the system and install the `build-essential` package:

 ```
 sudo apt install build-essential